 - A labored sound from the motors when slewing.
-Be aware, however, that there are other things that can cause a motor / gearbox to make strange noises. - The power LED on the GTOCP3 turns from red (normal) to amber (motor stall or safe mode).
+Be aware, however, that there are other things that can cause a motor / gearbox to make strange noises. - The power LED on the GTOCP3 turns from red (normal) to amber (motor stall or safe mode) or goes out completely.
 When the power light changes color to amber, the servo shuts down and quits trying to drive the motors.
 A note of caution: The amber light does not necessarily signify low voltage from your power supply.
 A number of things can cause the servo to go into this condition including balance issues and gear mesh, but power issues should always be looked at first if the amber light occurs. - Keypad resets.
 The keypad will suddenly click and go back to the startup screen.
 As voltage gets lower, resets of the keypad become ever more frequent.

 OK!
 So, what happens if you connect to a power supply that delivers more than 20 volts?
-What about 24 volts - i.e. two 12 volt batteries in series (which actually delivers between 25 and 26 volts)?
-Here again, there is no simple, straight-forward answer.
-The biggest danger as your voltage climbs over 20 V is that the GTOCP3 will overheat.
+What about 24 volts - i.e. two 12-volt batteries in series (which actually delivers between 25 and 26 volts)?
+Here again, there is no simple, straightforward answer.
+The biggest danger as your voltage climbs over 20 V is that the GTOCP3 and GTOELS boxes will overheat.
 Again, conditions will play a role.
 Here are some considerations:

 - First, excess heat shortens the life of electronic components over the long term.
-Too much excess heat from extreme over-voltage will even damage the components in the here and now and may "burn the unit up" right before your eyes. - Second, energy that is being dissipated as heat by the voltage regulator is basically being wasted. - In addition, at even higher voltages, your motors may experience chatter from the excessive gain, and there is an increased likelihood of damage to the motors, encoders and system components, not to mention the heat damage to the control box as voltages climb higher. - The voltage that matters is the voltage that enters the control box.
-For example, two 12 volt batteries, connected in series, (producing roughly 25 to 26 volts) that are 50 feet away from the mount in a truck, might only deliver about 20 volts to the mount by the time the current has gone through all that cable. - Cold weather does two things: It demands more voltage from the system, especially for slews, and it allows heat to dissipate faster.
-At temperatures below freezing, you may be safe with up to 24 volts, but we do not recommend this as a general practice. - If using a supply with voltage over 18 V, you should periodically check the GTOCP3 to be sure it is not overheating.
+Too much excess heat from extreme over-voltage will even damage the components and may "burn up the unit" right before your eyes. - Second, energy that is being dissipated as heat by the voltage regulator is basically being wasted. - In addition, at even higher voltages, your motors may experience chatter from the excessive gain, and there is an increased likelihood of damage to the motors, encoders and system components, not to mention the heat damage to the control box as voltages climb higher. - The voltage that matters is the voltage that enters the control box.
+For example, two 12-volt batteries, connected in series, (producing roughly 25 to 26 volts) that are 50 feet away from the mount in a truck, might only deliver about 20 volts to the mount by the time the current has gone through all that (hopefully very heavy gauge) cable. - Cold weather does two things: It demands more voltage from the system, especially for slews, and it allows heat to dissipate faster.
+At temperatures below freezing, you may be safe with up to 24 volts, but we do not recommend this as a general practice.
+A far better practice for cold weather is to reduce your slew speed and thereby your voltage demands! - If using a supply with voltage over 18 volts, you should periodically check the GTOCP3 to be sure it is not overheating.
 Warm to the touch is OK.
-Too hot to touch continuously is TOO HOT! - Finally, you should be aware that voltages above about 28 V begin to pose a shock hazard to humans.
+Too hot to touch continuously is TOO HOT! - Finally, you should be aware that voltages above about 28 volts begin to pose a shock hazard to humans, and an arcing hazard to electronics that are not designed for that voltage.